microsoft/botframework-cli/packages/luis/README.md

   --suffix=suffix                  Environment name as a suffix identifier to include in LUIS app name.
 Defaults to
                                    current logged in user alias

-  --schema=schema                  Schema value set for dialog files
+  --schema=schema                  Defines $schema for generated .dialog files

 EXAMPLE